research-MIR/MIRA-AGENTIC/PARAMOUNT_GUIDELINES_FOR_MIRA_AGENT.md

 ### 2.4.
 Exception for Trivial Tasks

-To optimize for speed and cost on simple, non-critical tasks, the following model is authorized for use ONLY in specific, isolated tools:
+To optimize for speed and cost on simple, non-critical tasks, the following models are authorized for use ONLY in specific, isolated tools:

-> **AUTHORIZED FOR TRIVIAL TASKS: `gemini-2.5-flash-preview-05-20`**
+> **AUTHORIZED FOR TRIVIAL TASKS: `gemini-2.5-flash-preview-05-20`, `gemini-2.5-flash-lite-preview-06-17`**

-This model can be used for tasks like auto-describing an image or generating a chat title, where the primary goal is speed and the task does not involve complex reasoning or planning.
-It MUST NOT be used for the main agent planner or any critical decision-making function.
+These models can be used for tasks like auto-describing an image or generating a chat title, where the primary goal is speed and the task does not involve complex reasoning or planning.
+They MUST NOT be used for the main agent planner or any critical decision-making function.